PiBrewing/craftbeerpi4-documentation/master/development.md

 You can retrieve this parameter for the particular instance of your plugin via:
 `self.offset = float(self.props.get("offset",0))`

+The variable `self.offset` will de set to the offset parameter, if defined.
+Otherwise it will be 0 as default

 More details will be shown in a few examples at a later point of time.